Mediation is an informal way of settling disagreements with the Local Authority, and in Luton, this is provided by the Mediation Service, Kids.

 Why choose Mediation?

-Mediation is an informal way of trying to resolve disagreement with the local authority and/or the health commissioner.
+Mediation is an informal way of trying to resolve disagreements with the Local Authority and/or the Health Commissioner.

 There are various reasons why it could work for you, for example where…

-- You believe the local authority missed some information provided during assessment or annual review
+- You believe the Local Authority missed some information provided during the assessment or annual review

-- You believe further assessment is required to determine needs
+- You believe a further assessment is required to determine needs

 However, this is a voluntary process and you should not feel pressured into mediation.